-... but still higher than some other countries
+...but still higher than some other countries

-The fall in the fertility rate in the past few decades is a general phenomenon in Europe, and relatively fewer children are born in many countries than in Norway.
-For example, the fertility rate in Italy and Spain was less than 1.3 in 2018.
-The highest fertility rates were found in France and Sweden, while Portugal is one of few countries where the fertility rate has increased in recent years.
+The fall in the fertility rate in the past few decades is a general phenomenon in Europe, and Norway is on a par with the EU average.
+Relatively fewer children are born in many countries compared to Norway.
+For example, the fertility rate in Italy and Spain was less than 1.3 in 2019.
+The highest fertility rates were found in France and Iceland, and the latter, together with Portugal, is one of few countries where the fertility rate has increased in recent years.